lzl124631x/kool/README.md

 # Kool

-Kool is my experimental SPA framework based on Knockout and Crossroads.
+Kool is my EXPERIMENTAL SPA framework based on Knockout and Crossroads.

 # License (MIT)